CalMatters/data-care-court/README.md

     </tr>
     <tr>
       <td>graduations</td>
       <td>Number of graduations from CARE agreements or plans.
 After one year, the client can either complete the program and graduate, or can extend for up to one more year.
-Most counties have not implemented CARE Court for at least a year (see `month-started-by-county.csv`), so it is too soon for graduations.</td>
+Most counties have not implemented CARE Court for at least a year (see `date-started-by-county.csv`), so it is too soon for graduations.</td>
     </tr>
     <tr>
       <td>data_as_of</td>